Christoph16478/PythonAnalysingTexts/README.md

 ### requirements.txt
 If you want to use the code in that project, first of all you have to set up the specific environment called "fenv".

-For doing that please follow the instructions in the "requirements.txt" file.
+For doing so please follow the instructions in the "requirements.txt" file.

 ### program.ipynb
 That is the main program.
 Simply open it in a jupyter notebook.